Warsaw Fotoplastikon: History

 The Warsaw Fotoplastikon was constructed in 1901.
-It was first shown at a temporary location but moved to its permanent location in a small theatre at the back of an inner courtyard of Kamienica Hoserów (Hoser Townhouse Apartment Building) at 51 Jerusalem Avenue soon after the building was built in 1905.
+It was first shown at a temporary location but moved to its permanent location in a small theatre at the back of an inner courtyard of Kamienica Hoserów (Hoser Townhouse Apartment Building) at 51 Jerusalem Avenue at 1946.

 The Warsaw Fotoplastikon is a Polish adaptation of the Kaiserpanorama peepshow technology invented in the 1890s which was popular across Europe before the growth of motion picture theatres.
 The Fotoplastikon has been operated at the 51 Jerusalem Avenue location since it opened, owned and run by a series of families more or less continuously since 1905, making it the oldest active in situ peepshow in Europe.

-Soon after World War II, in 1946, it was reopened by the Krempa (or Krępa) family, who ran the theatre until 1973.
+Soon after World War II, in October 1946, it was opened by the Krempa (or Krępa) family, who ran the theatre until 1973.
 In 1973 the new owner was Józef Chudy.
 After his death in 1980, the Fotoplastikon closed but was relaunched by Józef Chudy's grandson, Tomasz Chudy, in 1992.
 The Fotoplastikon was entered in the Polish Register of Monuments in 1987.

 In 2008 Chudy leased the device, along with a collection of 3,000 slides, to the Museum of the Warsaw Uprising.
 In December 2012 the museum bought the equipment and has continued to operate it in the original location.
 In September 2013 Fotoplastikon gained an additional room, next to its original site adjacent to the Hoserow courtyard.